Rani Kamalapati–New Delhi Shatabdi Express

-The Rani Kamalapati-New Delhi Shatabdi Express is a train operated by the Northern Railway which runs between New Delhi, the main railway station of India's capital territory, New Delhi, and Rani Kamlapati Railway Station the sub-urban railway station of Bhopal City, the state capital of central Indian state of Madhya Pradesh.
-It is one of the fastest train in India with a maximum permissible speed of 150 km/h.
+The 12001/02 Rani Kamlapati (Habibganj)-New Delhi Shatabdi Express is a train operated by the Northern Railways which runs between New Delhi, the main railway station of India's capital territory, New Delhi, and Rani Kamlapati (Habibganj) Railway Station, the suburban railway station of Bhopal, the state capital of the central Indian state of Madhya Pradesh.
+It is one of the fastest trains in India with a maximum permissible speed of 150 km/h (93 mph).